By Dan Gander | Guest Writer

 Like my father and grandfather, I am committed to keeping Gander Chemical Solutions a family company, so when I die soon from lithium poisoning, Matthew can pick up where I left off (the doctor gives me three years, tops, unless I “stop fishing in the lake”).
 But I need to dump the excess lithium runoff somewhere, and Balloon Lake just made sense to me.
 And yet, every Wednesday evening I still come down to the lake and fish in the brown sludge, eating whatever mutated creature that I reel in.

 Facing dozens of lawsuits, a PR crisis, and a burning sensation whenever I bite into a fresh-caught Trout, many would give up and just get a new hobby.
-But giving up just isn’t the Gander way.
-And it would mean no more fish for me.
+But that would mean no more fish for me.
 And I love fish. ♦

 Spellchecked by Nate Odenkirk and Nathan Mostow.